mkborregaard/VerySimpleRasters.jl/README.md

 # VerySimpleRasters.jl
 Very simple raster format for julia

+## NOTE: All functionality of this package has been superceded by the Rasters.jl package - I recommend using that package instead

 The VerySimpleRasters package allows you to open on-disk rasters as a memory-mapped file, and do simple data curation and abstraction methods on it.
 It currently uses the native `.grd` format of R's `raster` package and can import ESRI Ascii grids to that format.
 Further integration with GDAL is planned, which would allow for compatibility with all raster formats.

 The VerySimpleRaster type is a simple wrapper around an mmapped `Array` with some metadata.
 All operations happen on disk, creating temporary on-disk copies.
 Providing the optional `filename` argument creates the copy permanently at the given path.